Solifugae: Diet and hunting

+Reproduction

 The Solifugae are typically univoltine (reproducing once a year).
 Reproduction can involve direct or indirect sperm transfer; when indirect, the male emits a spermatophore on the ground and then inserts it with his chelicerae in the female's genital pore.
 To do this, he flings the female on her back.

 The female then digs a burrow, into which she lays 50 to 200 eggs; some species then guard them until they hatch.
 Because the female does not feed during this time, she tries to fatten herself beforehand, and a species of 5 cm has been observed to eat more than 100 flies during that time in the laboratory.
 The Solifugae undergo a number of stages including, egg, postembryo, 9–10 nymphal instars, and adults.